William III of England: William as an army commander

 William was not only an active field commander but also a military reformer.
 After the crisis of 1672, William III initiated major reforms that transformed the Dutch States Army into a professional standing force.
 He ended the system where officers bore the financial risk of war, allowing losses to be quickly replenished, and introduced a modern supply system by outsourcing logistics to private contractors.
 These changes enabled the Dutch to field larger armies and sustain longer campaigns.
-By the time of William’s death in 1702, on the eve of the War of the Spanish Succession, the Dutch army was among the best in Europe.
-The infantry, in particular, was highly regarded and known for its discipline, superior training, and platoon fire.
+By the time of the War of the Spanish Succession, just after William's death in 1702, the Dutch army was widely admired and among the best in Europe.
+The infantry, in particular, was highly regarded and known for its discipline, superior training, and its development of platoon fire.